Nkinga/myrecipes/README.md

 Build minimum code necessary to make each test pass

 Refactor the code - *code doesn't smell* - clean code, confidence

+look at some sample layouts for homepage, and come up with a homepage design

+Create a mockup